 Anna Ogier-Bloomer (b.
 1983, Hartford, CT) was raised in Cincinnati, Ohio.
 She is a feminist artist and photographer whose work has been published widely online, including Feature Shoot, Refinery29, The Huffington Post, The Daily Mail, BUST Magazine, Redbook, Brigitte Magazine among others.
-She is recently concluded a Feminist Residency at Project for Empty Space in Newark, NJ, where she spoke on a panel Grab Back: Taking Back Power Through Art.
-An exhibition of work followed the residency at Project for Empty Space in Newark.
+Her work was recently on view at Paul Robeson Gallery at Rutgers University Newark.
+She has been a resident at The Wassaic Artist Residency in New York and a Feminist-in-Residence at Project for Empty Space in Newark, NJ, where she spoke on a panel Grab Back: Taking Back Power Through Art.
+An exhibition of work followed the residency.

 She is the recipient of numerous grants, including the Awesome Foundation, Chashama, CSArts Cincinnati, and awards from Parsons School of Design, the School of Visual Arts, and the School of the Museum of Fine Arts, Boston.
 Her work has been shown at galleries and museums nationally, including The Contemporary Art Center in Cincinnati, The Museum of Fine Arts, Boston, Bridge Art Fair in Miami/Basel, and at the Attleboro Arts Museum in Massachusetts.
 Solo and two-person shows include exhibitions in New York, Cincinnati and Wellesley, MA.
 Ogier-Bloomer has spoken about her work at the Elizabeth Foundation for the Arts in New York, Gateway Projects in Newark, the School of Visual Arts, and The Bakery Photographic Collective in Portland, ME.